bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 which took into account the transaction fee of children transaction when sorting transactions for inclusion in a block.
-This patch was used by at least some miners, but was never merged into Bitcoin Core due to a lack of testing and benchmarking, and concerns that it could open a DOS vector against miners.
+This patch was used by at least some miners, but was never merged into Bitcoin Core due to a lack of testing and benchmarking, and concerns that it could open a DoS vector against miners.

 [CPFP patch]: https://github.com/bitcoin/bitcoin/pull/1240